The-ChinaMAP-Consortium/Imputation-server/README.md

 #### Notice

-The mbiobank_ChinaMAP_phase1_v1_reference_panel.sites.vcf.gz file must has index file.
+The mbiobank_ChinaMAP_phase1_v1_reference_panel.sites.vcf.gz file must have a index file.
-Please use at least one of -r or -e
+Please use at least one of -r or -e parameters.

 ### Result